 1- Better understand your target market and customers

-Market research provides retailers with insights into customer behavior, enabling them to adapt their products, services, and marketing to align with market trends.
-This knowledge is essential for everything from product development to pricing and even store design, ensuring that retailers can create an experience that truly connects with their customers.
+Market research gives retailers the core data on customer behavior.
+This knowledge allows them to tailor products, services, and marketing efforts to match current market trends.
+It informs everything from product development to pricing and even store design, ensuring the overall experience genuinely resonates with shoppers.

 Real-life example